Novel Time Domain Based Upper-Limb Prosthesis Control using Incremental Learning Approach: Conclusion

 \section{Conclusion}

-The paper presents an incremental learning based EMG-PR system that has been validated for intact and amputated subjects.
+The paper presents an incremental learning-based EMG-PR system that has been validated for intact and amputated subjects.
 The system shows enhanced performance over existing systems overcoming their limitations of off-line training and increased processed overheads with class extension.
-Time derivative moment based features have been used due to its advantage of utilizing time and frequency domain information without any transformation.
-Moreover, LDA classifier ensures low computation complexity involved.
+Time derivative moment-based features have been used due to their advantage of utilizing time and frequency domain information without any transformation.
+Moreover, the LDA classifier has ensured low computation complexity for better real-time performance.

-The future work may focuses on continuous classification for various activities for EMG-PR-based system.
-There is also some scope of improvement for multiple DoF motions for EMG based prosthetic control.
-There are still some challenges for long term durability of the proposed system such as a change in muscle signal over a period of time, variability in EMG signal acquisition environment, performance variation due to muscle fatigue, and shifting in the positioning of electrodes.
+The objective of this research is to improve the accuracy of this system and to conduct more complex and real-world experiments in order to transfer this research into a real prosthesis arm.
+For this reason, it has been decided to conduct a virtual reality experiment in order to better align the brain with activities using an amputated limb.